 January 1 March 21 May 1 September 16 November 21 December 25

-Casa Barragán You must make an appointment to visit this museum, at http://www.casaluisbarragan.org/visitas2.html .
+Casa Barragán You must make an appointment to visit this museum, at this link.
 Tours are only with their own guides and last 1 hour.
-Tickets cost USD$15 per person, and they often sell out way in advance.
-There are 2 other Barragan homes that are available for tours.
-One, Casa Gilardi, is relatively near the Barragan museum, and the other, Casa Prieto, is relatively near San Angel, in the south.
+Tickets cost USD$20 per person, and they often sell out way in advance.
+There are 3 other Barragan sites that are available for tours.
+One, Casa Jardines Ortega, is relatively near the Barragan museum, and the other, Casa Pedregal, is relatively near San Angel, in the south.
 These also require advance appointments (and cost approx. the same) but don’t sell out as quickly.
 Capilla del ex-convento Capuchinas is also in the south but they don’t always allow visitors.
+One newer Barragán site recently opened to the public as a space with restaurants/stores is Tetetlán, it is located beside the Casa Pedregal site and does not require any reservation to visit.

 Language classes in Mexico City